nhost/nhost/.changeset/long-humans-appear.md

 ---
 '@nhost/hasura-auth-js': patch
+'@nhost/nhost-js': patch
 ---

-don't take previous errors into account when using SMS and deanonymisation
+Don't take previous errors into account when using SMS and deanonymisation When using the SMS and anonymous signing methods of the Nhost client, the action failed with the client's previous error.